pphuth/openSYDE/README.md

 Safety ready
 -	Realize applications that need to address functional safety requirements.
 All safety related openSYDE components are certified by TÜV.

+## Building for Linux platforms

+Target platform for the openSYDE tools is Windows.

+This branch adds basic support for Linux platforms.
+Currently the opensyde_tool can be built for Windows and Linux.

+*Linux platform support is pretty experimental and untested...*

+### Building the openSYDE tool

+* cd <repo>/opensyde_tool/pjt
+* mkdir build
+* cd  build
+* qmake ../openSYDE.pro
+* make -j8

+### Drawbacks on Linux platforms

+* Online help via key F1 is not supported
+* Opening an IDE from the tool is not supported
+* Code generation is not supported
+* Configuring as CAN interface (e.g. Interface number, Bitrate) from the tool is not supported.
+  Interface "can0" is used.
+It is assumed to be up and configured to the correct bitrate.
+* Selecting a specific Ethernet interface via config file is not supported.
+All interfaces of the host are used.
+* Detection if running on a Laptop is not supported.
+* WinTaskbarProgress is not supported.